While 40 per cent of Australians do not have a Will, most of this group (54 per cent) are planning to make one.

 - distribute your estate in accordance with your Will.

-An executor is like a liquidator who winds down the business you conducted throughout your life.
+An executor of a Will is like a liquidator who winds down the business you conducted throughout your life.
 A trustee (this can be the same person as the executor) is often appointed to administer any trusts set up in the Will; this scenario usually occurs when you leave assets to people under the age of 18.

 When choosing an executor or trustee (and you may choose more than one), you should ensure that they are comfortable taking on the responsibility and performing the role.
 It is often wise to appoint someone younger than you, or to nominate reserve beneficiaries, in case the people you have appointed die before you do.
 You can also appoint a public trustee to do the job for you.